MoH: Omicron surge 'most likely' reached peak - The Scoop

 The minister said the effective reproduction number (Rt) — which measures how transmissible a disease is at a given time– has also dropped from 2 to 1.09.
 This suggests that someone with COVID will infect one other person on average.

-The Ministry of Health (MoH) logged more than 3,000 new infections in the past two days, after averaging 4,200 cases a day last week.

-In the week ending March 6, Brunei reported another record high weekly case count of 29,402 – a 20.1 percent jump from the previous week.
+In the week ending March 6, Brunei reported a record high weekly case count of 29,402 — a 20 percent jump on the previous week.
+However, the doubling rate — the amount of time it takes for the COVID caseload to double — has slowed from a peak of nine days on Feb 20 to 15 days as of March 9.

-Last’s week caseload was also a 15-fold increase from the peak of Delta wave in October 2021.

 On Wednesday, Brunei surpassed 100,000 coronavirus cases since the pandemic began in 2020.
 This means that nearly one in four people have been infected with COVID in the country.